cilium/cilium/Documentation/policy/intro.rst

 Node Selector
 -------------

-The Node Selector is also based on the `LabelSelector`, however rather than matching on labels associated with an `endpoints`, it instead applies to labels associated with a node in the cluster.
+The Node Selector is also based on the `LabelSelector`, although rather than matching on labels associated with an `endpoints`, it instead applies to labels associated with a node in the cluster.

 Node Selectors can only be used in `CiliumClusterwideNetworkPolicy`.
+See `HostPolicies` for details on the scope of node-level policies.